German Chocolate Upside Down Cake

 Instructions

-• Pour prepared cake mix over the coconut and pecans.
+• Prepare the cake mix according to the package directions.
+Pour the cake batter evenly over the coconut and pecans.

 • Mix cream cheese and butter together until smooth.
 Add powdered sugar, vanilla, and chocolate chips.
-Drop the cream cheese mixture in large spoonfuls onto the top of the cake mixture.
+Drop the cream cheese mixture using a cookie scoop or large spoon onto the batter.
+Make sure the scoops are spaced out evenly over the batter.

 Notes